greyhayv/MultiDelete/README.md

 ## Launch Arguments
 `-delWorlds` This starts world deletion on startup
 `-closeAfterDeletion` This makes the program close after world deletion is finished
-`-dontCheckUpdates` This makes it so MultiDelete doesnt check for updates when started
+`-dontCheckUpdates` This makes it so MultiDelete doesnt check for updates upon startup

 ## Installation
 Click on the latest release, download the installer, execute it and go through the steps.